Platform-OS/platformos-documentation/_PlatformOS/how-platformos-works/glossary.md

 Layout is a special kind of Liquid view that stores code that would normally repeat on a lot of pages and is surrounding page content.

-Usual use case for Layouts is storing html doctype, header, footer, javascripts.
+Usual use case for layouts is storing html doctype, header, footer, javascripts.

-Read more about Layouts here: [http://documentation.near-me.com/getting-started/pages/layouts](http://documentation.near-me.com/getting-started/pages/layouts)
+Read more about layouts here: [http://documentation.near-me.com/getting-started/pages/layouts](http://documentation.near-me.com/getting-started/pages/layouts)

 ## Liquid